pybricks/pybricks-projects/sets/spike/prime-core/hand-controlled-grabber/index.md

 video:
     youtube: "8uyx5npo4LA"
 description:
-    "Use the Grabber to pick up objects and bring them around!"
+    "Use the Grabber to pick up objects and bring them around!
+Press the Force Sensor to grab objects, and release the Force Sensor to let go of them."
 building_instructions:
     external:
     - https://education.lego.com/v3/assets/blt293eea581807678a/blt56a81c75560c9a81/5f8802cbf71916144453a493/supercleaup-bi-pdf-book1of3.pdf